Vitamin D and What it Can Do For Your Health

 Supplementation with a quality vitamin D source is, most likely of benefit to most people.
 Getting a blood test, along with a careful assessment of the rest of one’s overall health, to get an idea of vitamin D levels is also a wise way to start.

 I highly recommend nutritional products of Standard Process because they are complete, whole food based and backed with extensive research.
-There are two products I would recommend for an excellent source of vitamin D. Cod Liver Oil, which is an excellent natural source of fish-based, fat soluble vitamins which includes vitamins A & D. The other is Cataplex D, which also contains both vitamin A and vitamin D3, but in higher concentrations.
+There are two products I would recommend for an excellent source of vitamin D. Cod Liver Oil, which is an excellent natural source of fish-based, fat soluble vitamins which includes vitamins A & D along with good fat.
+The other is Cataplex D, which also contains both vitamin A and vitamin D3, but in higher concentrations.

 Lastly, this is obviously a very complex subject and while I’ve tried to cover most topics, this is mostly a summary.
 If you would like to know more, or have a more thorough assessment performed, please let me know.
 The leading causes of death and degenerative disease are predominantly dietary driven.
 Optimizing your nutritional health can have a significant impact in your life!